 Living in Turkey is quickly becoming one of the top choices for expats.
-As one of the best countries offering citizenship by investment, expats from across the globe are taking the plunge and moving to this stunning country.
+As one of the top countries offering citizenship by investment, expats from across the globe are taking the plunge and moving to this stunning country.

 However, before you pack your bags, it is important to know what living in Turkey is truly like for expats.